isabella232/grunt-legacy-file/README.md

 ## Heads up!

 This is not ready for use yet!
-We'll updated the readme when it's ready to go, feel free to star the project if you want updates in the meantime!
+We'll update the readme when it's ready to go, feel free to star the project if you want updates in the meantime!

 ## Install